 Assistance from Washington community action agencies.

-Washington residents who are trying to find a job or pay the bills may receive help from a community action agency.
-The non-profits offer services that can help people gain new skills, find employment, or pay for basic needs in an emergency.
+Washington residents who are trying to find a job or that need help to pay the bills may receive help from a community action agency.
+The non-profits, which are listed below by county near you, offer services that can help people gain new skills, find employment, or pay for basic needs in an emergency.
 Case managers from the agencies work with low income families, the working poor and seniors.
 Agencies may be able to offer their own direct aid to those who need help, or they will provide referrals.

 The primary centers in Washington, and the programs they offer, are below.
 However funding is always limited and not all community action agencies will offer all of these resources.
 It is recommend to call in advance for details and/or an appointment.

 Most centers accept applications for the federal government Low Income Home Energy Assistance Program (LIHEAP).
 This is the primary grant program for paying heating and utility bills, and it runs from January to June of each year.
 Low income households, with a focus on those with a member at risk, can get help for their energy bills.
 If available, some assistance can even be provided to pay for furnace or heating system repairs.
 The Washington LIHEAP program provides a one-time benefit, and the amount offered is determined by your income, household size and fuel type.
 Funding is provided by the Department of Health and Human Services and the State of Washington.

 Another resource that many Washington residents sign up for is the Helping Hands Assistance Program.
 This is offered by non-profits, and it provides financial assistance with paying electric and natural gas bills.
 It relies heaving on donations from the community, and any assistance paid out is dependent on the total amount of donated dollars.